selva-dt3/learning-management-system-frontend-264052/lms_frontend/README.md

 - Ensure .env is not committed.
 - Provide valid Supabase URL and anon/public key.
 - Ensure user RLS policies allow reading own rows from public.user_roles.
+- Signup flows are disabled; use the sign-in buttons and provision accounts via your identity provider or admin.
 ```